 To be admitted to the College of Education's Teacher Education Program, students first must first be admitted to the university and complete 30 semester hours of course work (from Iowa or another institution) with a cumulative Grade-Point Average (GPA) of at least 3.00.

-After completing the TEP course work, students file a student teaching application, and professional progress is reviewed to verify readiness for a student teaching experience.
+After completing the Teacher Education Program course work, students file a student teaching application, and professional progress is reviewed to verify readiness for a student teaching experience.

 If you want to teach at the secondary school level, apply to the university for admission as a major in the field you plan to teach.
 You will later apply to the Teacher Education Program.
 Review our Areas of Study to see the majors available in your area of interest.